Shadow Work: What It Is & 4 Steps That Will Help You Face the Darkness

-We all feel this darkness within at times, and it is often triggered by the smallest day-to-day moments.
-It’s painful and we choose to shut down, look away, run as fast as we can towards the brighter parts of our personality.
+We all feel this darkness within at times, often triggered by the smallest day-to-day moments.
+It’s painful, and we choose to shut down, look away, run as fast as we can towards the brighter parts of our personalities.

 We don’t listen to our shadows, even though it might be one of the most important challenges for our personal growth.

 We all have shadows.
-And if we don’t get used to the idea of that, it will be impossible to see them, understand, and grow with them.
+And if we don’t get used to that idea, it will be impossible to see them, understand, and grow with them.

 Where Do the Shadows Come From?

 When it comes to the theories of how we are born, there is an endless discussion we could dive into.
 For now, let’s agree on the simple fact that the second we are born, our emotional system is untouched by the experiences of this world.

 However, we learn quickly, which sparks reactions – as babies, we learn to cry when we are hungry, and someone will feed us.
 We learn for the next time, from experience: “When I cry, I get food.”